kdmayer/3D-PV-Locator/README.md

 Lastly, to create PV registries for any county within North Rhine-Westphalia, you need to

-1. Download the rooftop dataset for your desired county from our S3 bucket by executing and replacing <YOUR_DESIRED_COUNTY.geojson>
+1. Download the 3D building data for your desired county from our S3 bucket by executing and replacing <YOUR_DESIRED_COUNTY.geojson>

         aws s3 cp --request-payer requester s3://pv4ger/NRW_rooftop_data/<YOUR_DESIRED_COUNTY.geojson> data/nrw_rooftop_data/